Acceleratio/docs-sqlmanager/how-to/server-environment-snapshots/configure-automatic-snapshots.md

 ---
-Title:Configure Automatic Snapshots
+title: Configure Automatic Snapshots
-Author:Tomislav Sirovec
+description: This article explains how administrators can configure a schedule to create automatic server environment snapshots using SysKit SQL Manager.
-Description:This article explains how can administrators configure a schedule to create automatic server environment snapshots
+author: Petra Filipi
-Date:14/06/17
+date: 26/06/2017
 ---

 SysKit SQL Manager allows administrators to configure a schedule to create automatic server environment snapshots.
 Once configured, the snapshot service can save your server environment settings and email them to selected users if any changes are detected.